-We are in the process of transitioning to the most recent edition of The Creative curriculum for Pre-school, 6^{th} Edition and to The Creative Curriculum for Infants, Toddlers, and Twos.
+Head Start classrooms use the most recent edition of The Creative curriculum for Preschool, 6th Edition and The Creative Curriculum for Infants, Toddlers, and Twos.

 Both curriculums have updated versions of the foundation to keep pace with new research and evolving needs of early childhood education.
 The foundation provides an overview of everything teachers, and caregivers need to know to build a high-quality program.